chrizree/LootShipper/README.md

 One script-set has been made available per the following Hak5 devices; WiFi Pineapple, Packet Squirrel and LAN Turtle.
 Not that much differs at all between them, mainly the IP addresses for the Hak5 devices.

 NOTE: Do not use this for nefarious reasons, but in agreed red teaming activities or such.
-Actually, it doesn't need to be linked to any cybersec engagement at all, you can use Cloud C2 and Hak5 devices to monitor outdoor temperature at home getting readings from a Raspberry Pi attached sensor :-)
+Actually, it doesn't need to be linked to any cybersec engagement at all, you can use Cloud C2 and Hak5 devices to monitor outdoor temperature at home getting readings from a Raspberry Pi attached sensor :-) These scripts aren't limited to be used on the Raspberry Pi either.
+Any device/OS capable of running bash and able to scp with ssh keys is fine.

-All trademarks mentioned are the property of their respective owners
+All trademarks mentioned are the property of their respective owners.

-Hak5 trademarks in text used solely to refer to and/or link to Hak5’s products and services
+Any Hak5 trademarks in text is used solely to refer to and/or link to Hak5’s products and services.